Strange-Hour/Void_Contingency/README.md

 - CMake 3.15 or higher
 - C++17 compatible compiler
-- PowerShell (for using the automated build script)
+- PowerShell (for using the automated build script on Windows)
+- Xcode Command Line Tools (for macOS)

 ### Building the Project